venediktov/vanilla-rtb/README.md

 # vanilla-rtb

 Real Time Bidding (RTB) - Demand Side Platform framework

-Utilizing  modern C++11/14  features and latest BOOST libraries some critical path functionality written in C and older, easy on the eye C++ .
+open-source library utilizing  modern C++11/14  features and latest Boost.

+What differs us from other open-source libraries: our stack is small, easy to adapt to and  completely decoupled.

 [vanilla-rtb ecosystem](../../wiki)